pablomiguelppz/Kaggle-instacart-data-analysis-SQL-PowerBI-/SQL/Exploratory Queries.md

 GROUP BY op.product_id, p.product_name
 HAVING COUNT(*) > 50;  -- avoid noise from uncommon products
 ```
-Time of Day / Day of Week Patterns
+Time of Day / Day of Week Patterns, When do customers place orders?

 ```sql
 CREATE TABLE agg_time_patterns AS